dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 1. Add the [Microsoft.Intune.MAM.Remapper.Tasks](https://www.nuget.org/packages/Microsoft.Intune.MAM.Remapper.Tasks) NuGet package to your project.
 This will automatically add the Intune APP SDK Xamarin bindings if you have not already included them.

-2. Add a call to `Xamarin.Forms.Forms.Init(Context, Bundle)` in your `MAMApplication`'s `OnMAMCreate` function because, with Intune management, your application can be started while in the background.
+2. Add a call to `Xamarin.Forms.Forms.Init(Context, Bundle)` in the `OnMAMCreate` function of the `MAMApplication` class you created in step 2 above.
+This is needed because with Intune management your application can be started while in the background.

 ## Support